mehulagg/gitlab/doc/development/feature_flags/controls.md

 This changes the feature flag state to be **enabled** always, which overrides the existing gates (e.g. `--group=gitlab-org`) in the above processes.

+##### Caveats with using percentage of time rollout

+**Percentage of time** rollout is not a good idea if what you want is to make sure a feature is always on or off to the users.
+In that case, **Percentage of actors** rollout is a better method.

+If `Feature.enabled?` is used multiple times in the code with a percentage of time rollout, there is a good chance of introducing inconsistent behaviour where the feature flag value is randomized whenever `Feature.enabled?` is called on your code path.

 ##### Disabling feature flags